apollosolutions/governance-example/example_governance_doc.md

 GraphQL's strengths lie in its ability to be descriptive and easy to understand.
 To that, we have a list of requirements to encourage a readable schema for consumers and developers alike.

 [Apollo also provides recommendations which we adhere to for the most part](https://www.apollographql.com/docs/technotes/tags/schema-design), but below are specific conventions we've landed on.
 We do recommend reading through Apollo's recommendations as they can be a useful tool to design better schemas.
+Furthermore these conventions are validated using Apollo's built-in [schema linting](https://www.apollographql.com/docs/graphos/platform/schema-management/linting) which is run on every schema check.

+A full list of schema linter rules can be found [here](https://www.apollographql.com/docs/graphos/platform/schema-management/linting/rules)

 #### Naming Requirements